YshDhasmana/JavaDSA/001_IntroToLang/README.md

 #### Garbage collection

-- It is an automatic process where the Java Virtual Machine (JVM) identifies and removes objects from memory that are no longer in use or referenced by the program.
+- It is an automatic process where the Java identifies and removes objects from memory that are no longer in use or referenced by the program.
 - It helps prevent memory leaks by reclaiming memory occupied by objects that are no longer reachable or referenced, ensuring efficient memory usage over the lifetime of the program.

 #### Stack and Heap Memory